 Why Does “K” Stand for a Strikeout in Baseball? | Britannica

-A similar game style to cricket where the pitcher’s speed is throwing a ball is measured for TV viewing.
+A similar game style to cricket, where the pitcher’s speed in throwing a ball is measured for TV viewing.
 The pitching style does differ a little, though, with no run-up permitted, but pitchers can essentially throw it in any manner, using all their body to propel balls slightly upward of 160 km/h

 Ice Hockey